 And don't forget to cite your sources in your script so you can put them in your show notes!
 This is much easier than going back to find them later.

 The Studio has some great equipment available that can help your podcast sound professional.
-It's available to check out for three days at a time.
+It's available to check out for three days at a time from the Studio desk on the 3rd floor of the Library.

 The Yeti is a desktop USB mic that just needs to be plugged into your computer.
 It's perfect if you have a quiet room set up and just want to talk into a mic.
 You can either reserve one ahead of time, or just come to the Studio desk and ask for one.

 The Zoom H1 is a one-button, portable recorder that's great for interviews on the go.
 It can also be used as a USB mic if one of the Yetis isn't available.
 And, yes, it comes with that nifty tripod.
-No need to make a reservation for an H1.
+You can't make a reservation for an H1.
 Just come and ask at the desk.

 The Zoom H6 is the H1's big sibling.
 It comes with three interchangeable mic capsules (omnidirectional, mid-side, and shotgun), but it has extra ports you can connect XLR or 1/4" cables to.
 It's great for capturing interviews on the go, or recording your band in your living room.
 You can reserve one here.